Ann Yoshida

 Ann Hamanalau Yoshida (born October 10, 1977) is an American paracanoeist who competes in international level events.
 As well as canoeing, she is an occupational therapist.

+Personal life

 In 2000, Yoshida was paralysed from the chest down due to an accident in Utah when a truck went through a red light and hit her car.
 She had a brain injury and a ruptured aorta and was put into a medically induced coma to recover fully.